-Movies on my Mind offered a competition for its fall lineup in 2015.
-Individuals contributed their lists of preferences for movies to watch as a group.
-After tallying the votes, which was an arduous task, these movies came out on top.
+Movies on Chatham offered a competition for its fall movie lineup in 2015.
+Each member contributed a list of favorite films for us to watch as a group.
+After tallying the votes (which was an arduous task), these movies came out on top as our film favorites.

 Director: David Lean Date of Release: 1965 Awards: Five Oscars in 1966, Five Golden Globes in 1967, and multiple others

 This movie is an epic drama about Russian physician, Yuri Zhivago, who experiences the dramatic upheavals that WWI and the Bolshevik Revolution bring to his homeland.
 Throughout the story, idealist Zhivago endures numerous hardships, which includes falling in love with a nurse, Lara, when he also loves his wife and family.

 Much of the movie takes place between 1912 to 1925, which spans World War I, the Russian Revolution, and the Russian Civil War.

 It is based on the novel by Boris Pasternak, which was smuggled out of Russia and eventually published in Italy in 1957.
 The Soviet Union finally allowed the book to be viewed by the public in 1988.

 The film was shot in Spain during the regime of General Francisco Franco.
 While the scene with the crowd chanting the Marxist theme was being filmed at 3:00 am, local police showed up at the set thinking that a real revolution was taking place.
 Apparently, people who lived near the filming venue woke up to the sound of revolutionary singing, and mistakenly believed that Franco had been overthrown.
 As the extras sang the revolutionary Internationale for a protest scene, the secret police surveyed the crowd, making many of the extras pretend that they didn’t know the words.
 (Source: IMDb)